 To enable token-based two-factor authentication in a web browser:

-Locate the Two-factor authentication setting and click the Pair with hardware token link.
+Locate the Two-factor authentication setting and click the Pair with hardware token button.

 Connect and activate the hardware device.
 When activated properly, the device is paired with your Hub account.

 Two-factor authentication is enabled for your Hub account.